rtoi/Mistralys_HTML_QuickForm2/README.md

   * Elements: hasErrors() method to check if an element has errors after validation
   * Elements: getRules() method to retrieve all rules added to the element
   * Elements: hasRules() method to check if an element has any rules
+  * Rules: The callback rule now has a method getCallback() to retrieve the configured callback
   * Text-based elements: addFilterTrim() method
   * Select element: prependOption() method to insert an element at the top
   * Select optgroups: getLabel() method